What Are The Best Shoes For Plantar Fasciitis?

 My solution to this footwear epidemic is to remove the cause of your problem by removing traditional footwear.

 Transition to natural, functional footwear that are made to accommodate the normal shape of our feet.
+The transition from normal footwear to minimalist should be gradual to avoid injury.

 A smooth transition is important to avoid soreness.
 Listen to your body and consider slowly moving to functional footwear.